 - a) Current community health needs (population demographics, types and numbers of providers and services, cost profile, designation as Health Professional Shortage Area, mortality and morbidity statistics, and health disparities): Population demographics should include those who are institutionalized as well as those involved in the criminal justice systems.
-This The assessment will include a discussion of a designated list of public health concerns determined by the state, including behavioral health.
+The assessment will include a discussion of a designated list of public health concerns determined by the state, including behavioral health.
 The selection of these concerns should be supported by baseline data on current performance on targeted health indicators and quality metrics.
 A review of the social determinates of health and assessment of disabilities consistent with Olmstead should also be included in such community assessment.
 Needs assessment should include a review of non-English languages spoken in the Performing Provider System catchment area to guide development of multi-language outreach and education material. - b) Evidence of regional planning including names of partners involved in the proposed project (in addition to any coalition members in the Performing Provider System in accordance with the process described in paragraph II.b above) Detailed analysis of issues causing poor performance in the project area.
-These must include assessment of patient co-morbidities, patient characteristics, social system support, system capacity for primary care and disease management, and institutional issues such as finances, confounders to health care system improvement including fragmentation of services, competition, and assessment of regional planning issues. - c) Comprehensive workforce strategy this strategy will identify all workforce implications - including employment levels, wages and benefits, and distribution of skills - and present a plan for how workers will be trained and deployed to meet patient needs in the new delivery system based on the performance assessment of community health needs, and how the strengths of current workforce will be leveraged to the maximum degree possible under current state law and regulations. - Review of Financial stability A complete review of the financial condition of all financially challenged safety net and public providers in the performing provider system. - e) Evidence of public input into the project including consumer engagement.
+These must include assessment of patient co-morbidities, patient characteristics, social system support, system capacity for primary care and disease management, and institutional issues such as finances, confounders to health care system improvement including fragmentation of services, competition, and assessment of regional planning issues. - c) Comprehensive workforce strategy this strategy will identify all workforce implications - including employment levels, wages and benefits, and distribution of skills - and present a plan for how workers will be trained and deployed to meet patient needs in the new delivery system based on the performance assessment of community health needs, and how the strengths of current workforce will be leveraged to the maximum degree possible under current state law and regulations. - d) Review of Financial stability A complete review of the financial condition of the PPS Lead provider, including a review of financial records and a narrative on the PPS plan to monitor the financial sustainability of all financially challenged safety net and public providers in the performing provider system. - e) Evidence of public input into the project including consumer engagement.
 This should include documentation of collaboration with local departments of public health, public stakeholders and consumers.
 In addition, the provider will need to document how there will be ongoing engagement with the community stakeholders, including active participation in any regional health planning activities currently underway in their community.
 Applicants will need to include workers and their representatives in the planning and implementation of their overall project with particular emphasis on the comprehensive workforce strategy.
 The Performing